jnk0le/RFM7x-lib/README.md

 - clearing MAX_RT//TX_REUSE ??
 - check what really are LCX24A/G and other derivatives
 - test ranges / harmonics
-- other architectures (includes ?/ optimize ?)
+- arduino/stm32/and other non avr architectures
-- arduino
 - any suggestions what could be added/changed are welcome